honghulabs/DockerKeras/README.md

 # Dockerbuilds-Keras
 [![GithubStars](https://img.shields.io/github/stars/chi-hung/DockerbuildsKeras.svg?style=social&label=Stars)](https://github.com/chi-hung/DockerbuildsKeras/) [![Docker Pulls](https://img.shields.io/docker/pulls/honghu/keras.svg)](https://hub.docker.com/r/honghu/keras/) [![SponsoredByHonghuTech](https://img.shields.io/badge/sponsored%20by-Honghu%20Tech-red.svg)](http://www.honghutech.com/)

-Wouldn't it be amazing, if you can run your scripts easily, without the need to install any deep-learning frameworks, dependent packages and libraries on your own?

-Now, with [Docker](https://www.docker.com/), [NVIDIA-Docker](https://github.com/NVIDIA/nvidia-docker) and docker images provided by us, ***installation failed...*** or ***an error occurred during installation...*** is no more a pain in the ass, since installations are no longer required and you no more have to be overwhelmed by tons of installation guides.
+Tired of setting-up deep learning environments?
+Having trouble again?
+Now, with [NVIDIA-Docker](https://github.com/NVIDIA/nvidia-docker) and docker images maintained by us, error messages such as ***installation failed...*** or ***an error occurred during installation...*** won't be your nightmare anymore.

 We prepare, configure and maintain docker images of different deep-learning environments for you.
 From now on, all you have to do is type:
 ```
-# run this if your script uses TensorFlow or TensorFlow+Keras.
+# run below if your script requires TensorFlow or TensorFlow+Keras.
 ndrun -t tensorflow python3 my_script_using_tensorflow_and_keras.py

-# or run this if your script uses CNTK or CNTK+Keras.
+# or run below if your script requires CNTK or CNTK+Keras.
 ndrun -t cntk python3 my_script_using_cntk_and_keras.py
 ```
-which activates a suitable docker image that can run your script successfully.
+which activates a suitable docker image that can run your Python script successfully.

 Currently, I maintain the following docker images: